Burning the Days: Recording

 After an extended hiatus, work began on Burning the Days in 2007.
 Scannell took a different approach to the record by working at his home studio, and created his label, Outfall Records, to release Burning the Days.
 Though free of any external pressures, Scannell felt the need to be cautious with the recording: "You have the freedom to be a little creative when you're not working against the clock, but at the same time you can be a little too lenient, and spending an awful lot of time."

 Scannell also worked with outside musicians while writing and recording Burning the Days, which included drummer Neil Peart from Rush, and singer/songwriter Richard Marx.
 Peart played drums on three songs: "Even Now", "Save Me from Myself" and "Welcome to the Bottom", and wrote the lyrics to "Even Now".
 Scannell asked Peart if he would be interested in playing drums on the song, and Peart responded, "No one else can play drums on it — I won’t let anyone else play drums on it.
 I have to play the drums on it."
 Marx played piano on "Here" and produced Scannell's vocals on two of the album's songs.

 As with Go, longtime singer/guitarist Keith Kane is largely absent from Burning the Days, only being credited with performing harmony vocals on the album.
 Scannell has insisted that Kane's minimal involvement in the recording of the album was not due to any tension between the two, explaining that Kane's limited involvement has been a part of the changing dynamics within the group that's naturally progressed through the years starting with their first album: "[W]ith There and Back Again, the album was purposefully half Keith's songs and half my songs.
 And what started happening, quickly as we started progressing as a band, is that my output of songs just started greatly increasing.
 Keith’s input started slowing down, and I think that is evident with Running on Ice."
-Over the years Kane has always stated contentment with his role in the band, and Scannell's as frontman.
-Kane stopped touring with the band in 2010 to work on solo projects.
+Kane always stated contentment with his role in the band, and Scannell's as frontman; he stopped touring with the band in 2010 to work on solo projects.

 According to an interview with Matt Scannell for Songfacts, he wrote "All Is Said and Done" about control freaks.